Stefania Barr

 Stefania Noelle Barr (born December 4, 1994) is an American actress, singer, songwriter, composer, and lead vocalist of indie-alternative rock band Shrink the Giant.
-She is perhaps best known for her role as Maysilee Donner in The Hunger Games: Second Quarter Quell.
+She is perhaps best known for her role as Maysilee Donner in the fan film, The Hunger Games: Second Quarter Quell.

 Performance career

 Barr started her acting career in 2003 (age 8) with Disney Channel Original Movie Right on Track.

 She was praised for her work ethic and maturity on set.
 Producer Jason Nacey of The Doorstep stated that she “stuck out like a sore thumb”, among other actors her age, after booking the lead role as a walk-in on the final round of auditions.
 Her roles in 2005's The Doorstep, 2006's Unrest and 2007's The Last Sin Eater and The Dance established her as a serious, mature-beyond-her-years actress.

 She started her first indie-alternative rock band in early 2010 (age 14) (called Metanoia) with two high school friends.
 Barr sang lead vocals and played lead guitar, with Alyssa Kennington as backup vocals and rhythm guitar, and Thomas Flinders on drums.
 The trio played local venues together, including the Deer Valley Concert Series of Park City, Utah.
 After a few short months, they disbanded.

 Under the direction of manager/producer Jean-Marc Barr, Barr joined with Aaron Hurt to form Shrink the Giant in the fall of 2010.
 They immediately began recording an album.

 Barr's fame was established in 2011 by playing Maysilee Donner in The Hunger Games: Second Quarter Quell.
 Fans around the world immediately accepted and embraced her as the face of Maysilee, and a part of The Hunger Games "fandom."

 Shrink the Giant released their first album worldwide on May 15, 2012.
 The album received great reviews from press and fans alike.
 SLUG Magazine heralded it as "polished and ready for the masses."